 Data-Driven Approaches

 Data-driven approaches are also influencing how we approach integration.
-For example, machine learning algorithms can be trained to recognize patterns in fractional expressions and suggest the most appropriate integration technique.
+As an example, machine learning algorithms can be trained to recognize patterns in fractional expressions and suggest the most appropriate integration technique.
 This is particularly useful in fields like data science and engineering, where complex integrals often arise in modeling and simulation.

 Popular Opinions and Expert Insights